vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 ---
 title: Multi-signature security
-description: Glacier uses multiple keys to protect your Bitcoins.
-This makes it harder for someone to steal your Bitcoins, and allows you to still access them even if you lose one keys.
+description: CryptoGlacier uses multiple keys to protect your funds.
+This makes it harder for someone to steal your funds, and gives the protocol redundance in case of accidental key loss.
 ---

 Central to our security protocols is a technique called "multisignature security."
-You'll need a quick primer on this topic to understand the Glacier protocol.
+You'll need a quick primer on this topic to understand the CryptoGlacier protocol.

 ## Regular Private Keys are Risky